Cognitive Pilot to create a robotic tractor station in the Amur Region

 For monitoring production facilities: Cognitive Pilot presented a new unmanned robot

-Cognitive Pilot presented Russia's first AI robot for assessing the yield of grain crops — Cognitive Crop Control
+Cognitive Pilot presented the first AI robot in Russia for assessing the yield of grain crops — Cognitive Crop Control

 Does not require internet or GPS: Cognitive Pilot has launched mass production of autonomous tractors and agronomist robots